pavelsolis/Replication-Folder/README.md

 > Not a git repository
 ```

-**Update:** Authetication in GitHub [changed by the end of 2019](https://developer.github.com/changes/2019-11-05-deprecated-passwords-and-authorizations-api/).
+**Update:** Authetication in GitHub [changed in 2019](https://developer.github.com/changes/2019-11-05-deprecated-passwords-and-authorizations-api/).
 Password-based authentication for Git is deprecated, and using a personal access token ([PAT](https://github.com/settings/tokens)) is more secure.
 So, you need to [create](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line) a PAT for the command line.
 PATs can only be used for HTTPS Git operations.
 Once you have a token, you can enter it instead of your password when performing Git operations over HTTPS.

-When you change your username, password, or personal access token on GitHub, you will need to [update your saved credentials](https://docs.github.com/en/github/using-git/updating-credentials-from-the-macos-keychain) in the Keychain (the credential helper `git-credential-osxkeychain`) -- since they may be cached on your computer -- in order to replace your old password with the token.
+When you change your username, password, or personal access token on GitHub, you will need to [update your saved credentials](https://docs.github.com/en/github/using-git/updating-credentials-from-the-macos-keychain) in the Keychain (the credential helper `git credential-osxkeychain`) -- since they may be cached on your computer -- in order to replace your old password with the token.
 To delete your credentials via the command line, type

 ```bash
 $ git credential-osxkeychain erase